-Pharmacokinetic study of different dosing regimens of levonorgestrel for emergency contraception in healthy women
+Pharmacokinetic study of different dosing regimens of levonorgestrel for emergency contraception in healthy women (PDF)

 Johansson,Elof D.B.; Brache,Vivian; Alvarez-Sanchez,Francisco; Faundes,Anibal; Cochon,Leila; Ranta,Sirpa; Lovern,Mark; Kumar,Narender